URO-ONCOLOGY CONDITIONS AND PROCEDURES

 Multimodal therapy, which involves resecting as much of the tumour as possible with a camera, and using chemotherapy and radiotherapy in combination to treat the remainder of the tumour

-Chemotherapy alone, often most appropriate for patients who have evidence of bladder cancer elsewhere in the body at the time of their diagnosis
+Chemotherapy or radiotherapy alone, often most appropriate for patients who have evidence of bladder cancer elsewhere in the body at the time of their diagnosis

 KIDNEY STONES AND BLADDER STONES

 Further information for patients and families

 KIDNEY STONES / NEPHROLITHIASIS

 Stones in the kidney are frequently incidentally discovered on CT and ultrasound scans that are performed for another reason, or patients may experience pain, infections or other problems with their kidneys leading to the diagnosis.

 In general, Dr Handmer may recommend intervention for stones in the kidney that are unlikely to pass in the future, or where there is a complicating factor (e.g. poor kidney function, a single kidney, infections) or where patients prefer to have them treated for personal or occupational reasons, for example, pilots.